alexquast/PushPlugin/README.md

-# Fork of the Cordova Push Notifications Plugin for Android, iOS, WP8, Windows8, BlackBerry 10 and Amazon Fire OS
+# Fork of the Cordova Push Notifications Plugin for Android and iOS

 ## DESCRIPTION